USING CREATION SCIENCE MATERIALS

 “The majority of fundamentalist creationists (the most conservative camp) continued to accept the geological ages, differing among themselves only as to whether they could be handled better in terms of the gap theory or the day-age theory” (Morris, History of Modern Creationism, p.
 61).

 There are many reasons why we reject the day-age theory or any theory that allows for billions of years of earth history.
 First, the attempt to reconcile the Bible with the massive geological age theories of evolution destroys the authority of the Bible, because it plainly teaches a literal six-day creation.
 In the Law of Moses, the days of creation are likened to the sabbath, which obviously refers to a literal 24-hour day (Exodus 20:10-11).
-Second, the Bible’s genealogies do not allow for mankind to be older than about 10,000 years.
-Third, the evolutionary dating methods are based on evolutionary assumptions, such as uniformitarianism, and are therefore unreliable and should never be used to overthrow the Bible’s witness.
+Second, even allowing for gaps, the Bible’s genealogies do not allow for mankind being older than about 10,000 years.
+Third, the evolutionary dating methods are based on evolutionary assumptions, such as uniformitarianism, and are therefore unreliable.
 Fourth, there is a large and growing body of scientific evidence pointing to a young earth.
-Fifth, the Bible says that death did not enter into God’s creation until the fall of man (Romans 5:12), whereas progressive creationism and every type of evolution says that death existed prior to man and has been the major means of “progress.”
-Sixth, if the first three chapters of Genesis are not literal, the fall of man is not literal and the sacrifice of Christ was a meaningless event.
+Fifth, the God of the Bible cannot be reconciled with the god of evolution.
+The God of the Bible is the Almighty Creator who made everything according to His perfect plan, pronounced everything good, and is intimately involved with His creation; the “god” of evolution is a standoffish trial and error god.
+Sixth, the Bible says that death did not enter into God’s creation until the fall of man (Romans 5:12), whereas progressive creationism and every type of evolution says that death existed prior to man and has been the major means of “progress.”
+Seventh, if the first three chapters of Genesis are not literal, the fall of man is not literal and the sacrifice of Christ was a meaningless event.
 In fact, if Genesis 1-3 is not literal history, the rest of the Bible makes no sense.

-7. The danger of the fact that Intelligent Design and theistic evolution ultimately are not friends of biblical faith.
+Beware of the fact that intelligent design and theistic evolution ultimately are not friends of the Christian faith

-Consider some of the chief names in the ID and theistic evolution fields:
+Consider some of the chief names in the ID and theistic evolutionary field:

 Michael Behe is a Roman Catholic and a theistic evolutionist.
 He says that “as regards the identity of the designer, modern ID theory happily echoes Isaac Newton’s phrase hypothesis non fingo [to make no hypothesis]” (“The Modern Intelligent Design Hypothesis,” Philosophia Christi, Vol. 3, p.
 165, 2001, cited from Casey Luskin, “Misrepresenting the Definition of Intelligent Design,” Nov.
 10, 2009 http://www.evolutionnews.org/2009/11/misrepresenting_the_definition.html).